 After serving as an assistant coach for two years at Xavier, Amy Waugh was named XU women's basketball head coach on April 20, 2011.
 Waugh, a 2003 Xavier University graduate with a bachelor's degree in education, is the sixth head coach in program history but is the first Xavier alumnus to take over the XU women's basketball program.

-Waugh will be entering her second season as head coach at Xavier for the 2012-13 season and her fourth overall with the program.
+Waugh will be entering her third season as head coach at Xavier for the 2012-13 season and her fourth overall with the program.

 "I have been impressed with Amy's personality, competitive fire and leadership abilities beginning with her days here as a player," said Bobinski.
 "She matured as a coach over eight years she spent as an assistant but I see that competitive fire burning even stronger today in her than I did when she was our point guard.
 It was clear she was ready to make that next step.
 I am thrilled that she will be doing so as the leader of our women's basketball program."

 The Musketeers posted an 8-20 overall record and a 5-9 mark in Atlantic Conference play in 2011-12, returning to the A-10 Championship for the 17th consecutive year - every season Xavier has been a member of the league.

 Waugh spent her first two seasons at Xavier as an assistant coach on the Xavier staff under former head coach Kevin McGuff, who recently resigned following the 2010-11 season to take over as Washington's new head coach.
 Prior to returning to Xavier in 2009, Waugh was an assistant coach at Wake Forest for five seasons (2004-09) and Youngstown State for one season (2003-04).